Kenneth Murdock: Three mob hits

 Murdock was arrested for extortion, and while in police custody, the police played audiotapes of the Musitano brothers talking about him.
 The police had bugged The Gathering Spot pizzeria owned by the Musitanos, who mocked and laughed at Murdock behind his back, calling him a dim-witted "scumbag" who they held in complete contempt.
 Perhaps more worrying to Murdock, the Musitanos stated they were only using him, and joked how they would be better off if he were dead once they were finished with his services.
-Through the Musitanos did not speak of murder, instead merely expressing the hope that Murdock should die in a "tragic accident" caused by him acting stupidly-a possibility that they found very amusing-but Murdock had been in the employ of the Musitanos long enough to know what they meant by a "tragic accident".
+Though the Musitanos did not speak of murder, instead merely expressing the hope that Murdock should die in a "tragic accident" caused by him acting stupidly – a possibility that they found very amusing.
 Listening to the tapes persuaded Murdock to turn Crown's evidence against the Musitanos.
-Murdock had always loved the Musitano family and in turn believed that they loved him, and was deeply hurt to discover how he was really viewed by the Musitanos.
-Murdock testified that he was paid for his murders "But I would have done it for free" out of his affection for the Musitano family.
+Murdock had always loved the Musitano family and in turn believed that they loved him, and was disheartened to discover how he was really viewed by the Musitanos.
+Murdock testified that he was paid for his murders but that he "would have done it for free" out of his affection for the Musitano family.